-If you have a VA loan and interest rates drop you can get always refinance your mortgage with what is known as a VA Interest Rate Reduction Loan (IRRL).
+If you have a VA loan and interest rates drop you can get always refinance your mortgage with what is known as a VA Interest Rate Reduction Refinance Loan (IRRRL).

-The IRRL doesn't need any of this paperwork, there are also no appraisals or inspections required so you won't have any of those costs.
-You won't need a credit check because there is no minimum credit score requirement, however the lender will check your payment history to make sure you have been paying your existing loan as required.
+The IRRRL doesn't need any of this paperwork, there are also no appraisals or inspections required so you won't have any of those costs.
+You won't need a credit check because there is no minimum credit score requirement, though the lender will check your payment history to make sure you have been paying your existing loan as required.

-An IRRL can only be used when refinancing an existing VA loan to another VA loan.
-You don't need to get a new certificate of eligibility from the VA for an IRRL, you can just show your lender your original one.
+An IRRRL can be used only when refinancing an existing VA loan to another VA loan.
+You don't need to get a new certificate of eligibility from the VA for an IRRRL; you can just show your lender your original one.

-All VA loans do have a funding fee, however you can finance that fee as part of the mortgage, therefore you can literally get a new mortgage for no out-of-pocket costs.
-No lender can be required to give you an IRRL, but you don't have to use the same lender as your original loan.
-The VA recommends you shop around when considering an IRRL, you should also do the math to make sure refinancing is the best option for you.
+All VA loans do have a funding fee, but you can finance that fee as part of the mortgage, so you can get a new mortgage for no out-of-pocket costs.
+No lender can be required to give you an IRRRL, but you don't have to use the same lender as your original loan.
+The VA recommends you shop around when considering an IRRRL, you should also do the math to make sure refinancing is the best option for you.

 Get Started Today